ViperSLM/GHHelper/README.md

 Running the batch script the first time will go through it's initial setup where you'll need to set up some variables.
 These variables are then stored inside a configuration file (gh_helper.cfg), which the script then loads the next time it is started, as long as it's in the same directory as the script.
-You can also easily modify settings just by editing this file. a text editor.
+You can also easily modify settings just by editing this file with a text editor.

 ***What each variable is used for:***
 - **GHSDK:** The full path where GHSDK is located